mindspore-ai/docs/install/mindspore_ascend310_install_binary_en.md

 In the preceding information:

 - `{version}` specifies the MindSpore version number.
-For example, when installing MindSpore 1.5.0, set `{version}` to 1.5.0, when installing MindSpore 1.5.0-rc1, the first `{version}` which represents download path should be written as 1.5.0-rc1, and the second `{version}` which represents file name should be 1.5.0rc1.
+For example, when installing MindSpore 1.5.0, set `{version}` to 1.5.0.
+When installing MindSpore 1.5.0-rc1, the first `{version}` which represents download path should be written as 1.5.0-rc1, and the second `{version}` which represents version number should be 1.5.0rc1.
 - `{arch}` specifies the system architecture.
 For example, if a Linux OS architecture is x86_64, set `{arch}` to `x86_64`.
-If the system architecture is ARM64, set `{arch}` to `aarch64`.
+If the system architecture is ARM_64, set `{arch}` to `aarch64`.

 ## Configuring Environment Variables

 After MindSpore is installed, export runtime environment variables.
-In the following command, `/usr/local/Ascend` in `LOCAL_ASCEND=/usr/local/Ascend` indicates the installation path of the software package.
-Change it to the actual installation path.
+In the following command, `/usr/local/Ascend` in `LOCAL_ASCEND=/usr/local/Ascend` indicates the installation path of the software package, and you need to replace it as the actual installation path of the software package.

 ```bash
 # control log level.
 0-DEBUG, 1-INFO, 2-WARNING, 3-ERROR, 4-CRITICAL, default level is WARNING.